cdtenzi/shootemup/README.md

 # About

 This is a complete migration of the code made by _Bryan Bibat_ in his book [HTML5 Shoot'em up in an afternoon](https://leanpub.com/html5shootemupinanafternoon/read).
 You will find teh complete code starting from the original one made by Bryan, and the different steps i've made to get it working on Phaser 3.
-Check out the different tags to see what i've made, and in between tags, you can always check the commits history to find out teh small steps i took.
+Check out the different tags to see what I've made, and in between tags, you can always check the commits history to find out the small steps i took.

 You won't find the challenges proposed by Bryan in his book, but after going through this migration, I'm pretty sure you can do them by yourself.
-Go on and purchase his book, I strongly recommend it.
+Go on and purchase his book, it is really good and I strongly recommend it if you want to learn Phaser.

-# Migrating from Phase2/PhaserCE to Phaser3
+# Migrating from Phaser2/PhaserCE to Phaser3

 Migrating from Phaser 2 (P2 from now on) can be complex sometimes but mostly because of the way things are done in Phaser 3 (P3 from now on).